The Numbers Don't Lie: Landscaping Is One of America's Deadliest Trades

 Why Life Insurance Can Be Trickier for Tree Workers

 Here's a frustrating reality: life insurance companies classify occupations by risk level.
 Landscapers who do primarily ground-level work often qualify for standard rates.
 Tree climbers, arborists who work at height, and chainsaw operators are frequently placed in elevated risk categories—which means higher premiums, or sometimes declinations from carriers unfamiliar with the trade.
+Many of these myths about high-risk trade workers and insurance are addressed in our guide on common blue-collar life insurance misconceptions.

 This doesn't mean coverage isn't available.
 It means working with an advisor who understands high-risk occupations is worth the effort.
 The right advisor knows which carriers are most favorable to outdoor trade workers, how to frame the application, and what riders or structures make sense for someone in your line of work.